celery/celery/CONTRIBUTING.rst

 * Wild-card imports must not be used (`from xxx import *`).

-* For distributions where Python 2.5 is the oldest support version additional rules apply:
+* For distributions where Python 2.5 is the oldest support version, additional rules apply:

     * Absolute imports must be enabled at the top of every module::